 ESTJs seek strong friendships founded on trust and loyalty (though loyalty to family does come first).
-Active and with quick minds, people with the ESTJ personality type can’t ever be accused of not doing enough to fend off a little boredom.
-While ESTJs may not always be the life of the party, they know how to play their part in making sure their friends have a good time.
+Active and with quick minds, people with this personality type can’t ever be accused of not doing enough to fend off a little boredom.
+While they may not be carefree, ESTJs know how to play their part in making sure that their friends have a good time.

-The way ESTJs establish and maintain their friendships does limit the pool though, as they tend to seek out people who are similar to themselves, who share their respect for traditions and institutions.
+The way that they establish and maintain their friendships does limit the pool though.
+They tend to seek out people who are similar to themselves, who share their respect for traditions and institutions.
 ESTJ personalities are naturally stubborn, and it can be hard for them to find enough common ground with people who constantly disagree with their principles and beliefs to really form those ties of friendship.

-Exposing themselves to new ideas among acquaintances who think differently can do no harm – either people with the ESTJ personality type discover better ways and a stronger foundation, or they gain all the more confidence in their beliefs for having successfully defended them.
-Just as ESTJs may think those loners who spend their lives in their basements playing video games need to get out more, ESTJs themselves need to make sure they get out of their own bubbles of unchallenged opinions and beliefs.
+Exposing themselves to new ideas among acquaintances who think differently can do no harm – either people with the ESTJ personality type discover better ways and a stronger foundation or they gain all the more confidence in their beliefs for having successfully defended them.
+Just as they may think those loners who spend their lives in their basements playing video games need to get out more, ESTJs themselves need to make sure they get out of their own bubble of unchallenged opinions and beliefs.